Halloween is howling good fun, despite cold and snow

 Gazette weather records going back to 1948 show no snowfalls on Halloween.

-The data record only 10 October snowfalls during those 71 years, all of them small amounts unlikely to have resulted in snow on the ground on Halloween.
+The data recorded only 10 October snowfalls during those 71 years, all of them small amounts unlikely to have resulted in snow on the ground on Halloween.

 So if the past is any guide, the kids who went trick-or-treating Thursday were part of a once-in-a-lifetime event—something to tell their grandchildren.